Pedro-Nepomuceno/react-around-api-full/README.md

 ## Overview

 This project is a web application deployed on AWS using Ubuntu as the operating system, Nginx as the web server, and PM2 as the process manager.
 It provides a comprehensive solution for building and deploying a full-stack web application with authentication and authorization features.
+The project is deployed and accessible at https://react-around-api-full-rho.vercel.app/

 ## Features